chalmerlowe/intro_to_sprinting/class_materials/github_setup.md

 Project files on GitHub are often called repositories, or a **repo/repos** for short.
 For every project you contribute to, you will interact with several different GitHub repos:

 * One repo will be the original project repository
-* The other repo will be **your personal copy** of the original repo

 ![Remote Repo](images/github_part_1_remote.png)

+* The other repo will be **your personal copy** of the original repo.
 When you want to work on a project, GitHub will enable you to **fork** the original project so that you can have a copy of the project under your account.
+In this case, Johnny Appleseed is forking a copy of the codeless project.

 ![Personal Repo](images/github_part_1_personal.png)